SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Does Spartacus scale?
 How?

-Spartacus storefronts are JavaScript web applications that communicate to the backend through REST APIs.
-This means that Spartacus storefronts (or any JavaScript-based storefronts) are decoupled from the backend SAP Commerce Cloud instance; so its nodes can be scaled separately.
+Spartacus storefronts are JavaScript web applications that communicate to the back end through REST APIs.
+This means that Spartacus storefronts (or any JavaScript-based storefronts) are decoupled from the back end SAP Commerce Cloud instance; so its nodes can be scaled separately.
 Other scaling considerations such as a Content Delivery Network (CDN) can also be leveraged to help decrease load.
 Additionally, with PWA cache-first networking capabilities, you will have the option to cache resources locally on the user’s device.
-Finally, lazy loading can be used to determine if/when to load portions of your components.

 ### How do I get support when I run into issues with Spartacus?